 The sludge is processed in an anaerobic digester that requires heat to maintain the correct balance of biological activity.
 Prior to the upgrade, the facility’s 70-horsepower natural gas boiler and heat exchanger system that supports the digester were showing their age and needed to be repaired or replaced.

-The treatment plant’s engineering team, with support from Energy Trust, evaluated two options: one that would keep the existing natural gas-fueled boiler and replace the heat exchanger, and the second .
+The treatment plant’s engineering team, with support from Energy Trust, evaluated two options: one that would keep the existing natural gas-fueled boiler and replace the heat exchanger, and the second that would install the dual-fuel system.
 By including the cash incentive from Energy Trust, the dual-fuel system penciled out as the preferred investment.

 With the new 40-horsepower dual-fuel boiler, the Grants Pass Wastewater Treatment Plant is able to use the biogas it already produces to meet the plant’s thermal demand, saving an estimated 52,000 therms per year.
 Plant Superintendent Gary Brelinski said, “I was spending $3,000-$4,000 a month on natural gas in the winter.
 The savings from our new system are good!”